 - Use an image handling plugin like WPSmush or ShortPixel to reduce image sizes

-- We recommend using a CDN (eg. cloudflare) once you hit 50,000+ pageviews/month
+- We recommend using a CDN (eg. Cloudflare, MaxCDN, fastly) once you hit 50,000+ pageviews/month

 Your goal here is simply to speed up how fast your pages load, not chase some arbitrary pagespeed score.
-Anything above an 80 is good, and at that point you can move on to more important things.
+Anything above an 80 in Google’s pagespeed test is good, and at that point you can move on to more important things.

 You wait 30 minutes for your meat to marinate.